What makes the Cambridge course in Anglo-Saxon, Norse & Celtic so special?

 Anglo-Saxon, Norse and Celtic studies have a long and lively history at Newnham, with some of the most famous scholars in the field – Mary Bateson, Nora Chadwick, Dorothy Whitelock and Kathleen Hughes – having been Fellows here.
 The commitment of Newnham to the subject is strong, and the library provision in College, built up over the years, is excellent.

 How many students take ASNaC at Newnham and what options do they choose?

-On average two students per year are admitted to read this subject but there is no official limit.
+In recent years two or three students per year have been admitted to read this subject but there is no official limit.

 Within the scope of the ASNC Tripos, students are free to place the focus of their studies where they please.
 It is possible to concentrate on language and literature papers, or on historical papers; it is also possible to concentrate on Celtic (Irish and Welsh) options, or on Germanic (Anglo-Saxon and Norse) options.
 It is generally the case, however, that Newnham students, like ASNaCs across the University, select a combination of historical and literary options, and mix Celtic with Germanic.
 Popular choices in recent years have been:

 Language and literature: Old English; Old Norse; Medieval Irish; Medieval English literature papers ‘borrowed’ from the English Tripos;

 How will I be taught at Newnham?